-Bespoke planning aimed at meeting your learning objectives through consultation with the class teacher
+Bespoke planning aimed at meeting specific learning objectives through consultation with the class teacher

-· Typically a half day workshop is charged at £140 with flowers, foliage and plants charged in addition per child at wholesale rates
+Typically a half day workshop is charged at £140.
+Flowers, foliage and plants are charged in addition per child at wholesale rates

-Travel to and from the workshop is charged at 45p a mile from my home address
+Travel to and from the workshop is charged at 45p a mile from the shop address

-Year One at Saint John the baptist catholic school in Andover
+Year one Saint John the baptist catholic school, Andover

-Bishopstone Primary is a small school with mixed age range classes and it was lovely working with both the whole of Key stage one in the morning and then some of Key stage two in the afternoon (we were the non-football crowd (🌸😊).
+Bishopstone Primary is a small school with mixed age range classes and it was lovely working with both the whole of Key stage one in the morning and then some of Key stage two in the afternoon.
 We spent some time carefully describing what we could see when we looked carefully at the different flowers and then practised learning the names (and practised writing them!).
 It was time for maths as well as art and design when it came to thinking about how to measure, cut and arrange our stems into the jam jar arrangements.
 The end results were beautiful and hopefully much enjoyed at home!